sez11a/liferay-docs/userGuide/en/chapters/17-advanced-portal-operation.markdown

 Because of this, support for Google Analytics has been built into Liferay, and can be turned on through a simple user interface.
 This allows Liferay administrators to make use of Google Analytics on a community by community basis and turn it on and off when needed.

-To enable Google Analytics support, go to *Site Settings* in the control panel, and then select *Analytics* on the right.
+To enable Google Analytics support, go to *Site Settings* in the Control Panel, and then select *Analytics* on the right.
 You'll see a very simple form, pictured below.

 ![Figure 17.6: Setting up Google Analytics for your site is very easy: sign up for the ID and then enter it into this field. ](../../images/maintaining-google-analytics.png)